openearth/aeolis-python/docs/developer/quickstart.rst

 Docstrings
 ''''''''''''

-AeoLiS uses `napoleon <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/>`_ to parse the docstrings in the source code and automatically generate this documentation.
+AeoLiS uses `napoleon <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/>`_ to parse the docstrings in the source code and automatically generate documentation.
 We recommend to follow the `Numpy style <https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard>`_ for docstrings.
 The use of `type hints <https://peps.python.org/pep-0484/>`_ is encouraged.
 For example:

 .. code-block:: python

     def my_function(arg1:int, arg2:str) -> bool:
         """Summary line.

-        Extended summary about the fuctionality of the function, using the Numpy style.
+        Extended summary about the fuctionality of the function, u sing the Numpy style.

         Parameters:
         -----------